ahmedmohamed72261/herbs-sultan-website/README.md

-# HerbaCure Frontend - API Integration
+# Green Globe Herbs Frontend - API Integration

-This frontend is now connected to the HerbaCure backend API deployed at `https://herbs-dashboard-backend.vercel.app/`.
+This frontend is now connected to the Green Globe Herbs backend API deployed at `https://herbs-dashboard-backend.vercel.app/`.

 ## Features